MAAP-Project/maap-jupyter-ide/user_guides/earthdata_search.md

 ## Finding data

 To find data, open the Earthdata Search client using the `Data Search` tab on the toolbar.
-Instructions for using the Earthdata Search client can be found [here]().
+When the window opens as a tab in jupyter, take the tour for instructions on how to use the platform to search for data.

 ![Open EDSC](./images/open_edsc.png)